getodk/central-backend/docs/database.md

 - Each Form can have Fields (form_fields) i.e. questions, notes, etc.
 - A Form can have Attachments (form_attachments) like images, video, audio and data.
 - A Form can have Public Links (public_links) that allow anonymous users make Submissions against it.
-- A Form can receive Submissions
+- A Form can receive Submissions.
 - A Submission has one or more Definitions (submission_defs) to support multiple versions.
-We keep submissioin XML in a single column of submission_defs table.
+We keep submission XML in a single column of submission_defs table.
-- A Submission can have Field Values (form_field_values).
+- A Submission can have Field Values (form_field_values), which is a special extraction of certain kinds of values.
 We only store selected values of multi-select question type to support fast csv export.
+All other values of Form Fields are not extracted from the Submission XML.
 - A Submission can have Attachments (submission_attachments) like images, audio, video and data.
 Associated binary file is store in Blobs (blobs) table.
 - A Submission can hava a Client Audit (client_audits), which is a data file containing timestamped logs of user actions on client application (ODK Collect / Enketo).
 The data file is received as Submission Attachment, the file is stored in Blobs (blobs) table and each log entry is inserted into Client Audit (client_audits) table.
 - A Submission can have Comments